aiven/aiven-docs/docs/products/grafana/howto/dashboard-previews.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import ConsoleIcon from "@site/src/components/ConsoleIcons"

-Grafana's Dashboard Previews feature provides an overview of all your dashboards.
-Instead of a list view, you can see a graphical representation of each configured dashboard.
+Grafana's dashboard previews provide a visual overview of your dashboards, displaying each configured dashboard as a graphical thumbnail.

 Dashboard previews are an optional beta feature available in Grafana 9.0+.
 By default, this feature is disabled on Aiven for Grafana® services.